softwarespot/jquery-handlebars/README.md

     // It's that easy!
 ```

-The plugin will basically takes care of compiling the template (if it hasn't been done already), mark in the DOM that it's a template by wrapping in a div with a data-* attribute and append to the content element.
+The plugin will basically take care of compiling the template (if it hasn't been done already), mark in the DOM that it's a template by wrapping in a div with a data-* attribute and append to the content element.
 How easier could it be?
+It could probably even make you a sandwich if it wanted to =)

 ## Plugin Options